home-assistant/developers.home-assistant/docs/review-process.md

    PR.
 If you have new features that depend on the updated dependency, these can be added in a follow-up.
 This will also make CI iterations run a lot faster when reviewing the new features or larger bug fixes, as it restricts the tests to a single integration.
-   Please also ensure that the PR description contains at least one (or multiple) of the
+   Ensure that the PR description contains at least one (or multiple) of the following:
-   following:
    - A link to the release notes of this package version, and all versions in between.
    - A link to the changelog of this package.
    - A link to a Git(Hub) diff/compare view from the current version to the bumped version.